Illumina/Isaac3/src/markdown/manual.md

 --clip-overlapping](#isaac-align).
 Both have shown to improve the consistency of variant calling, however they are not suitable for scenarios targeting evaluation of the quality of sequencing, library preparation and such.
 Please see isaac-align command line reference manual for details.

+## Reducing RAM requirement

+By default iSAAC buffers temporary data in memory before writing it out in to the temporary files.
+This is done to ensure that standard Linux configurations don't run out of open file limit on genomes with large number of contigs.
+If your genome has only a handful of contigs or if ulimit -n on your system allows for equivalent plus some extra number of open files, using [--buffer-bins no](#isaac-align) will noticeably reduce the memory needed for alignment to run.

 ## Reducing Linux swappiness